magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_no-abiding.md

 People hear this and they back up a bit, they don’t want to go.
 They’re afraid they won’t see their children or relatives.
 This is why, when we bless the laypeople, we say, ‘May you have long life, beauty, happiness and strength.’
-This makes them really happy, they all say.
+This makes them really happy, ‘*sādhu*’! they all say.
 They like these things.
 If you start talking about emptiness they don’t want it, they’re attached to abiding.

 But have you ever seen a very old person with a beautiful complexion?
 Have you ever seen an old person with a lot of strength, or a lot of happiness?
-No, but we say, ‘Long life, beauty, happiness and strength’ and they’re all really pleased, every single one says !
+No, but we say, ‘Long life, beauty, happiness and strength’ and they’re all really pleased, every single one says *sādhu*!
 This is like the Brahmin who makes oblations to achieve some wish.

 In our practice we don’t ‘make oblations’, we don’t practise in order to get some return.
 We don’t want anything.
 If we want something then there